chrisisnub/Dotfiles/README.md

 # Dotfiles
 These are my current setup's dotfiles for ricing using BSPWM.
-You can apply these to your applications by copying them to your ```~/.config``` where required.
+You can apply almost all of these to your applications by copying them to your ```~/.config``` where required.

+GlitchDM is a greeter theme used in [lightdm-webkit2-greeter](https://github.com/Antergos/lightdm-webkit2-greeter)

 Almost all configs are pieced together and/or modified to my settings from the following: